CoffeaTeam/coffea-casa/docs/index.rst

 .. py:currentmodule:: coffea_casa

-Welcome to Coffea-casa project!
+Welcome to the Coffea-Casa Project!
 ==============================================================================================================

-**Coffea-casa** is a prototype of a U.S. CMS analysis facility that provides services for “low latency columnar analysis”, enabling rapid processing of data in a column-wise fashion.
+**Coffea-casa** is a prototype of a U.S. CMS analysis facility that provides services for “low latency columnar analysis,” enabling rapid processing of data in a column-wise fashion.

-Coffea-casa Analysis Facility (AF) services, based on *Dask* and *Jupyter notebooks* technologies, aim to dramatically lower time for analysis and provide an easily-scalable and user-friendly computational environment that will simplify, facilitate, and accelerate the delivery of HEP results.
+Coffea-casa Analysis Facility (AF) services, based on *Dask* and *Jupyter Notebook* technologies, aim to dramatically lower time for analysis and provide an easily-scalable and user-friendly computational environment that will simplify, facilitate, and accelerate the delivery of HEP results.

 .. image:: _static/coffea-casa-draft.png
    :alt: Prototype of Coffea-casa Analysis Facility @ T2 Nebraska
    :width: 100%
    :align: center

-The facility is built on top of a Kubernetes cluster and integrates with dedicated resources with resources allocated via fair share through the local HTCondor system and Nebraska Tier-2 resources.
+The facility is built on top of a Kubernetes cluster and integrates with dedicated resources, with resources allocated via fair share through the local HTCondor system and Nebraska Tier-2.

 .. image:: _static/coffea-casa-resources.png